sergillorente/GIFS-Stories/GIFT Stories.README.md

 - **Homepage**: It will include the menu where you'll be able to navigate throught the other pages.
 As well, it will introduce the idea of this project as long as a brief introduction to the *GIFS* world. :keyboard:

   - **Selection**: Over there is where the *Rock & Roll* begins.
-The 4 categories *family* :family:, *work* :hammer:, *friends* :popcorn: and *sports* :horse_racing:.
-Pick one and simply and enjoy.
-(You will find each category linked to the initial animation.
-The menu icon with its links which allow the easy navigation to the other pages.)
+The GIFS will welcome:handshake: you inmediatley.
+Use the search bar to navigate through the entire variety of GIFS the API Giphy provides.

   - **Sign up**: It's time to join the community and be part of those who think that there's more than hard work. :dancer: (A registration form composed by 4 gaps which need to be filled and that will serve as a recognition for further entries to this app.):registered:.

-  - **Log in**: Already on of us :vulcan_salute:!
+  - **Log in**: Already one of us :vulcan_salute:!
 (A form where to access to your own profile.
 It needs the fulfillment of the email and its password.)